Most Nottingham City Libraries have reopened.

 Free for people with restricted mobility and carers who have no other way to use the library.

-The Home Library Service can bring books (including large print), talking books, DVDs and CDs to your door.
+The Home Library Service can bring books (including large print), books in Asian languages, talking books, DVDs and CDs to your door.

 - Library staff or volunteers will visit to discuss your reading needs and you can request specific titles

 - Roughly every 3 weeks on a prearranged regular rota your loans will be dropped off and collected

 - Due to current social distancing requirements we are operating a contactless delivery service so you will need to be able to get to your front door to put your returned items outside for collection and pick up your new delivery

 Please get in touch if you, or someone you know, would like to receive the Home Library Service: firstname.lastname@example.org Tel: 0115 915 2806

 Would you like to volunteer?

 We have opportunities for drivers to volunteer to deliver books to customers.
 Contact us on email@example.com to find out more.